Automattic/wp-calypso/client/state/README.md

 Over the course of time we've developed multiple ways for enforcing that the browser storage contains data of a compatible shape before deserializing.

 The first method was adding a json-schema as the third argument to `createReducer()`.
-This is now a deprecated method because it is relatively constrained in that it requires `createReducer()` to be the outermost function.
+This is now deprecated.
-The latest method for adding a schema takes advantage of the fact that we have implemented our own version of `combineReducers()` that will check each reducer for a schema property and ensure the data conforms on deserialization.
+A better method for adding a schema takes advantage of the fact that we have implemented our own version of `combineReducers()` that will check each reducer for a schema property and ensure the data shape is correct on deserialization.

 #### withSchemaValidation( schema, reducer )
-This helper produces takes in a schema and a reducer and producers a new reducer that conditionally load the persisted state only if it's valid.
+This helper takes in both a schema and a reducer and then produces a new reducer that conditionally loads the persisted state if it's shape is valid.

 ##### Example